PedroBlumenschein/lodgify-test/README.md

 From the `RentalCard`, the relevant `props` data is then passed to each individual component.

-# Files composition & standards
+# Code standards & Files structure

+### Code standards
+ - "Components" folders and files are described with PascalCase.
+ - variables, props, and other files(!components), are described in camelCase.
+ - Only functional components are used.
+ - Components state is managed with hooks (`useState` and `useEffect`).
+ - `axios` is used to handle http requests. `.then` is used to handle promisses.

-### Composition
+### Files Structure
- - "Full pages" components are located in in src > pages. for this project, the only page component is `RentalsListPage`.
+ - "Full pages" components are located in src > pages. for this project, the only page component is `RentalsListPage`.
  - All other components are located in src > components.
  - `assets` are located in the root of the src folder.
  - Components folders include a *component*.**js** file and a *component*.**css** file.
 Components styles are handled by their specific css file - with the exception of global/generic styles which are handled in the index.css file (e.g.: p {margin: 0}).
  - Source Sans Pro Font is added directly in the /public/index.html file.

-### Standards
- - "Components" folders and files are described with PascalCase.
- - variables, props, and other files(!components), are described in camelCase.
- - Only functional components are used.
- - Components state is managed with hooks (`useState` and `useEffect`).
- - `axios` is used to handle http requests. `.then` is used to handle promisses.

 # Caveats & open topics